perylemke/sesamo/README.md

 - Writing tests.
 - Improve the code
-- Adding a PiPy libary
+- Adding a PyPi libary

 ### How to use